today for your free consultation 585-229-2083 or begin by selecting

 The two black boxes in the center of the picture on the right are inverters.
 The inverter converts the DC voltage of the PV/Batteries to AC household power.
 Each inverter supplies 120Vac to the circuit breaker panel just like the one you have in your own home.
 Together the inverters are able to provide 240Vac.
 Note the two Kwhrs meters.
 One measures the clients household usage while the other is used to keep track of what the 8 Kw backup propane fired generator provides.
 Can you find the batteries?
 This is a beautiful home filled with wood floors, stairs and trim.
 Where did the batteries go?
 We took special effort to build an oak battery box that is placed under the stairs landing to resemble a piece of furniture.
 In the back corner you can see the white battery box vent to the outside of the home.

-Below you will find two examples of our Off-Grid Homes/Cabin packages.
+Below you will find three examples of our Off-Grid Homes/Cabin packages.
 Normally we would put this equipment inside the home, usually in the basement.
 However, sometimes there is no basement or the cabin has limited space as it is.
 By providing a Power Shed, all we do is run conduits to the home/cabins main service entrance just like the utility (Yuk) would.

 Example One: In the example below the home is about to 200 feet from the power shed.
 All wire and conduits are under ground for protection and a clean, clear view.
 As with all of our Off-Grid projects, the cream colored box on the side of the Power Shed is a back-up powered propane fired generator.